bea0113/YCSB/hbase2/README.md

 * `clientbuffering`: Whether or not to use client side buffering and batching of write operations.
 This can significantly improve performance and defaults to true.
 * `writebuffersize`: The maximum amount, in bytes, of data to buffer on the client side before a flush is forced.
 The default is 12MB.
 Only used when `clientbuffering` is true.
 * `durability`: Whether or not writes should be appended to the WAL.
 Bypassing the WAL can improve throughput but data cannot be recovered in the event of a crash.
 The default is true.
+* `hbase.usescanvaluefiltering` : If true, the given fields will be filtered by their value.
+* `hbase.scanfilteroperation`:
 Additional HBase settings should be provided in the `hbase-site.xml` file located in your `/HBASE-HOME-DIR/conf` directory.
 Typically this will be `/etc/hbase/conf`.